-Portfolio rationalization is a dynamic process by which you continuously right-size your project portfolio to reflect changing market and economic conditions, or changes in your organization’s strategic priorities.
+Portfolio rationalization is a dynamic process by which you continuously adjust your project portfolio.
+You make these adjustments to reflect changing market and economic conditions or changes in your organization's strategic priorities.

-You will then kill all obvious, low-value projects and prioritize the remaining ones, allocating resources according to their ranking until the new resource constraints are reached.
+You will then kill all prominent, low-value projects and prioritize the remaining ones.
+This clean-up allows allocation of resources according to their ranking to reach the new resource constraints.

-1. Make sure portfolio rationalization decisions are made at the same level as your resource allocation decisions: most large corporations manage product portfolios at the business unit level, and that’s where your resource allocation decisions should be made.
+1. Make portfolio rationalization decisions at the same level as your resource allocation decisions: most large corporations manage product portfolios at the business unit level.
+So that's where project managers should make their resource allocation decisions.

-2. Use this opportunity to update your innovation strategy: it is highly likely that the current circumstances have affected the markets where you are active, creating uncertainty in the way you can win there.
-So you need to quickly validate your most impactful market assumptions, determine which market changes will be temporary, and which will remain after the recovery, then revise your innovation strategy.
+2. Use this opportunity to update your innovation strategy: the current circumstances have likely affected the markets where you are active, creating uncertainty in how you can win.
+Project Managers must quickly validate their most impactful market assumptions.
+They must first determine which market changes will be temporary and which remain after the recovery.
+Then they revise their innovation strategy.

 Here are some questions you should be asking:

-- How is work-from-home impacting our key strategic programs?
+- How is work-from-home impacting our critical strategic programs?